Upcoming Events

 The station wasn’t the only new undertaking in the 1980’s as a new 4-wheel drive brush truck was added to the fleet.
 Built on a Ford chassis by Liberty Fire Protection, the vehicle is used for field fires and related emergencies in off road situations.
 In addition, the unit typically responds with Emergency Medical Services units in severe weather situations to assist in adverse roadway areas and with additional manpower.
 The advent of hazardous materials problems (approximately 10% of the calls responded to) warranted new equipment and in 1988, the 1968 Hahn pumper was refurbished and put into service as a spill control unit with specialized equipment and of course, specialized training had to be given to the personnel responding.
 The refurbishment of this vehicle also brought about a major change in the fire company as the traditional color of red was changed in favor of a black over red color combination and gold accent reflective striping; for distinctiveness.
 Coupled with reflective lettering and highly visible lighting, this makes the fire apparatus extremely unique on the highway.

 The turn of the century, in 2000 the fire company celebrated it’s 50th Anniversity.
 During this year, the fire company was the first all-volunteer fire service agency to become accredited by the Commission on Fire Service Accreditation and played host to the 127th Annual Convention of the Firemen’s Association of the State of Pennsylvania.
-Some 700 attendees occupied 13 hotels for four days as firefigghter from the commonwealth invaded Upper Merion.
-In 2001, Chief Jenaway was named “Volunteer Fire Chief of the Year” at the annual conference of the International Association of Fire Chiefs, the fire company received and put into service a new 2001 Chervolet Tahoe Chiefs Command Vehicle and in 2002 a new EVI spill control / hazardous materials vehicle.
+Some 700 attendees occupied 13 hotels for four days as firefighter from the commonwealth invaded Upper Merion.
+The parade lasted over four hours, with 600-plus vehicles, 20 bands, 22 marching units, and an estimated 25,000-plus spectators.
+In 2001, Chief Jenaway was named “Volunteer Fire Chief of the Year” at the annual conference of the International Association of Fire Chiefs.
+Bill was also one of a group of initial nationwide chiefs to be evaluated and achieve the international designation as a CFO (Chief Fire Officer), the highest attainable certification for a chief and includes, education, experience, training, and demonstrated proficiency.
+As the year ended, the fire company received and put into service a new 2001 Chervolet Tahoe Chiefs Command Vehicle and in 2002 a new EVI spill control / hazardous materials vehicle.

-In 2003, William C. Daywalt Jr. became the nineth and current Fire Chief of the King of Prussia Volunteer Fire Company.
-In February of this year, the fire company saw a devasting fire strike the Beidler Road Fire Station. the fire orginiated from within one of the two fire trucksin the station.
-Unfortantely by the time the firefighters responded to the alarm, the fire station and trucks were engulfed in fire.
+In 2003, William C. Daywalt Jr. became the nineth Fire Chief of the King of Prussia Volunteer Fire Company.
+In February of this year, the fire company saw a devasting fire strike the Beidler Road Fire Station. the fire originated from within one of the two fire trucks in the station.
+Unfortunately by the time the firefighters responded to the alarm, the fire station and trucks were engulfed in fire.
 This incident led to the re-construction of a modern day 3-bay fire station at the same location which was re-dedicated to the company’s deceased members on November 4, 2004.
 Also during this year Past Chief and current President Dr. William F. Jenaway received the FASP Robert Miller Firefighter of the Year Award.
-In addition, the fire company received and placed into service a new American LaFrance LTI Tower Ladder and 1,500 GPM pumper.

 In 2004 & 2005, the fire company received and placed into service a 1,500 GPM American LaFrance top mount pumper and a new E-One Heavy Rescue truck with a full compliment of various rescue tools to perform operations in the fields of vehicle rescue, structural collapse, trench rescue, confine space rescue and high-angle rescue.
 The King of Prussia Volunteer Fire Company received official recognition from the Office of the State Fire Commissioner for having personnel who met or exceeded nationally recognized training standards.
 The fire company and the fire commissioner’s office have verified that 50% of the membership met these standards.

-In 2006, the fire company became re-accredited by the Commission of Fire Service Accreditation and is still the only all-volunteer fire service agency to achieve this recognition.
+In 2006, the fire company became re-accredited by the Commission of Fire Service Accreditation and at the time was the only all-volunteer fire service agency to achieve this recognition.
 Safety Officer and Fire prevention Coordinator Robin K. Ross received the FASP William Phillips Fire Safety Educator of the Year Award for her dedication to managing the fire company’s award winning Fire Prevention and Life Safety Education Program.
-This year marked programs 10th stariaght year for being one of the top programs within the State of Pennsylavnia.
 The King of Prussia Volunteer Fire Company hosted a free program from the National Fallen Firefighters Foundation called “The Courage to Stay Safe…So Everyone Goes Home.”
 All area fire company personnel were invited to attend.
 Over 150 people, from 30 area fire companies, attended the class held at King of Prussia Fire Company on Tuesday evening, January 31, 2006.
 The program promoted the courage to do the “right thing” in order to protect yourself and other firefighters and ensure that “Everyone Goes Home” at the end of the day.
 Two Pennsylvania State Fire Academy instructors focused on the need for fundamental change in order to prevent “line of duty deaths” in Pennsylvania and throughout the country by outlining the 16 Life Safety Initiatives compiled during the National 2004 Firefighter Life Safety Summit held in Florida.
 Every attendee received a PA State certification for the class and received an “Everyone Goes Home” black wristband to show support for firefighter safety and the 16 Life Safety Initiatives upon completion of the class.

-In 2007, the fire company honored the passing of their lifelong mentor, past Assistant Chief and current Chief of Adminstration William C. Daywalt Sr. Chief Daywalt received fatal injuries during a fire that occurred in single family dwelling.
-Chief Daywalt was a true hometwon hero and was the father of current Fire Chief William Daywalt Jr. The fire company Chief daywalt lifetime commitment to serving his community by dedicating the American LaFrance Tower Ladder in his name.
-Chief daywalt was the Assistant Chief with the fir company for over 38 year and served up to 2004 as the Assistant Chief in charge of Ladder Company Operations.
-The fire company also dedicated a brick in his memory in the Walk of Honor at the National Fallen Firefighter Memorial Park located within the National Fire Academy in Emittsburg, Maryland.
+In 2007, the fire company honored the passing of their lifelong mentor, past Assistant Chief and then Chief of Administration William C. Daywalt Sr. Chief Daywalt received fatal injuries during a fire that occurred in single family dwelling.
+Chief Daywalt was a true hometown hero and was the father of then Fire Chief William Daywalt Jr. The fire company honored Chief Daywalt’s lifetime commitment to serving his community by dedicating the American LaFrance Tower Ladder in his name.
+Chief Daywalt was the Assistant Chief with the fire company for over 38 year and served up to 2004 as the Assistant Chief in charge of Ladder Company Operations.
+The fire company also dedicated a brick in his memory in the Walk of Honor at the National Fallen Firefighter Memorial Park located within the National Fire Academy in Emmittsburg, Maryland.

-In 2009, the International Association of Fire Chiefs has recongized the King of Prussia Volunteer Fire Company’s Fire Prevention and Life Safety Education Program at the Fire Rescue International Conference held in Dallas, Texas.
-The fire co was one of the seven recipients to receive the US Safety Engineering Award for Excellence.
+In 2009, the International Association of Fire Chiefs recognized the King of Prussia Volunteer Fire Company’s Fire Prevention and Life Safety Education Program at the Fire Rescue International Conference held in Dallas, Texas.
+The fire company was one of the seven recipients to receive the US Safety Engineering Award for Excellence.
 In addition, Fire Chief William C. Daywalt Jr. was confirmed by the Commission on Professional Credentialing (CPC) that awarded him the professional designation of “Chief Fire Officer” (CFOD).
-Chief Daywalt is one of only 660 CFO’s worldwide.
-The process includes an assessment of the applicant’s education, experience, professional development, technical competencies, contributions to the profession, and community involvement.
-In addition, All applicants are required to identify a future professional development plan.
+Chief Daywalt and Chief Jenaway are now both credentialed as such, a major achievement for a volunteer fire company.
+Upon returning from the IAFC conference, the fire company again hosted the Firefighter Association of the State of Pennsylvania annual convention, again filling hotels with participants, and the streets with fire engines, ambulances, bands and marching units, as the convention progressed.

 In the half-century of existence, the fire company has made greater strides than organizations many times their length of service.
 The difference boils down to people.
 Their energy, desire to grow, expanding their learning horizons, giving our experience to others and working together to achieve something, has made this group great.
 This personal hard work and dedication of members past and present has created this success which is there to benefit those who live, work, worship, and leisure in the King of Prussia Area.